andrewcooke/simple-crypt/README.md

 decrypted string: hello world
 ```

-Also, it's perhapos worth noting that the overhead (the extra length of the
+Also, it's perhaps worth noting that the overhead (the extra length of the
 encrypted data, compared to the message) is constant.
 It looks a lot here,
 because the message is very small, but for most practical uses should not be
 an issue.